 This option specifies how to exclude the MM charge in the vicinity of a QM-MM boundary to avoid overpolarization of QM electron density.
-ATOM excludes only the charge of MM link atom, while GROUP excludes the charges of all MM atoms that belongs to the same group as a MM atom at the boundary.
+When the CHARMM force field is used, ATOM excludes only the charge of MM link atom, while GROUP excludes the charges of all MM atoms that belongs to the same group as a MM atom at the boundary.
+When the AMBER force field is used, AMBER excludes the charge of MM link atom and distributes it to rest of the system evenly.